Longhorn-Developers/UT-Dining/README.md

      pnpm run android
      ```

-   If you’re developing for both platforms, run both commands.
+   If you're developing for both platforms, run both commands.

    > **Note**: The build process may take some time.
 Please wait until it completes.